A STEP BY STEP APPLICATION

 WHAT IF I DID NOT FINISH MY STUDIES YET?

 No problem, we can give you a conditional green light.
-You should however be confident that you finish your studies in line with the results you have provided us with.
+You should however be confident that you finish your studies in line with the results you have provided us with for the previous years.
 If you do not, the scholarship and even the vacant place may not be attributed to you any more.

 HOW MANY PLACES ARE AVAILABLE?